SEXUAL MISCONDUCT POLICY

 For purposes of this policy, sexual misconduct encompasses a range of behaviors that can create a hostile educational environment, including sexual assault and sexual harassment.

-This policy applies to sexual misconduct that is committed by a SAE Institute student or employee whenever that sexual misconduct occurs on campus or off campus in connection with a SAE Institute recognized program or activity or in a manner that may pose an obvious and serious threat of harm to, or that may have the effect of creating a hostile educational environment for any member(s) of the SAE Institute community.
+This policy applies to sexual misconduct that is committed by an SAE Institute student or employee whenever that sexual misconduct occurs on campus or off-campus in connection with an SAE Institute recognized program or activity or in a manner that may pose an obvious and serious threat of harm to, or that may have the effect of creating a hostile educational environment for any member(s) of the SAE Institute community.
 This policy also prohibits retaliation in connection with any reports of possible sexual misconduct that are made under this policy.